Mesa Cortina Hazardous Fuels Reduction

 Phase 2: Prescribed Pile Burning Operations (Winter 2020-2021)

 Hand piling of slash materials was completed in the summer and fall of 2019, reducing negative effects to remaining vegetation and riparian habitat along Ryan Gulch.
-Piles will be burned in the winter of 2020-2021, after a year of curing, with seasonal snowpack to ensure effective and safe consumption.
-Open Space and Trails has obtained a Pile Prescribed Smoke Management Permit from the Air Pollution Control Division of the Colorado Department of Public Health and Environment.
+Pile burning began in December 2020 with seasonal snowpack to ensure effective and safe consumption.
+Remaining piles will be burned in the early winter of 2021, when conditions allow.
+Open Space and Trails has obtained a Pile Prescribed Smoke Management Permit from the Air Pollution Control Division of the Colorado Department of Public Health and Environment to regulate these burn operations.
 This permit regulates the number of piles that can be burned each day and dictates the atmospheric and weather conditions that are required for burning to take place.
 Wildfire smoke can be hazardous to your health.
 Please see the Letter to Neighbors for more information about the burn operation.
 Smoke Sensitive individuals should contact Jordan Mead, Resource Specialist, at (970) 668-4065 or Jordan.email@example.com for more information and to be contacted directly prior to burn operations.
 The smoke impacts to the surrounding communities will be mitigated by burning when there are ideal conditions for smoke dispersion as well as rapid pile consumption.

-As a part of the contracted services, the Forest Stewards Guild is writing a full burn plan that follows the National Wildfire Coordinating Group standards, which exceeds Colorado Division of Fire Prevention and Control Standards.
-This 21 part plan will allow the professionals at FSG to gauge the complexity of the burn, use smoke and fire modeling to simulate the burn, establish a comprehensive checklist of pre-burn conditions, and prepare for any unforeseen challenges that might arise during the operation.
+As a part of the contracted services, the Forest Stewards Guild has written a full burn plan that follows the National Wildfire Coordinating Group standards, which exceeds Colorado Division of Fire Prevention and Control Standards.
+This 21 part plan allows the professionals at the Ember Alliance (FSG) to gauge the complexity of the burn, use smoke and fire modeling to simulate the burn, establish a comprehensive checklist of pre-burn conditions, and prepare for any unforeseen challenges that might arise during the operation.
 Burn operations will take place with at least 6” of snow on the ground and a forecast that will maintain at least 6” of snow for 48 hours following the burn.
 Ideally, burning will take place on a storm day when snow is falling, further reducing impacts to the surrounding community.

 Thank you for your support of Summit County’s ongoing commitment to community safety, hazardous fuels reduction, and forest health management.